Data protection declaration and consent for the processing of proof of identity

 We have no influence on the storage period of your data which is stored by the operators of the conferencing tools for their own purposes.
 Please contact the operators of the conferencing tools directly for details.

-We use the following video conferencing tools:
+We use the following tools for video conferencing:

 TeamViewer